 For design's sake, the front upper grill, front lower grill and air outlet garnish should be painted black or gray.
 Mask the Mitsubishi mark before painting.
-Radar cover do not paint for performance.

 The synthetic resins used in the grill and other parts are susceptible to organic solvents.
 If paint has adhered to these parts, be sure to select the correct solvent to wipe it off.
 Otherwise, cracks or marks may result.